 This means there are thousands (millions even) of candidates looking for roles.

 While it might seem like a great opportunity to snap up top talent, the abundance of candidates and the recruitment freeze ending is actually making life difficult for businesses.
 It’s a *lot* of work to sift through all the applications and find the right candidates.

 We’ve recently heard of thousands of people applying for entry level roles and every job ad is inundated with people looking for a job.

 What Talent Acquisition Manager has time for that?

-So, with recruiting opening back up, what can you do to streamline your recruitment and ensure you get the perfect people for your positions?
+So, with the recruiting freeze ending, what can you do to streamline your recruitment and ensure you get the perfect people for your positions?

 Even though there’s plenty of great people on the hunt for jobs, do you really need to look outside your company?
 With recruitment freezes taking place throughout the last few months, internal mobility has become a hot topic.

 And as employees become more passive, and nervous about moving jobs during economic uncertainty, now’s a great time to look at improving attrition and promoting (qualified) employees.

 So, why not make a map of your internal talent, set the positions you need to hire for, and take a look at your internal team?
 If you find it difficult to map your own talent, a good recruitment partner will be able to help you.